f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 allow traffic that includes a specific header and value.
 This is a common use case for app teams that want to have the flexibility to manage their own applications, but still want to have some control over the security of their applications.

-For the scope of this lab, we will apply service policies to *Any Server* in the namespace.
+For the scope of this lab, we will apply service policies to a specific server in the namespace.
 You *could* however, strategically apply service policies to specific applications by host header or label selectors.

-Lab:
+Lab Environment:

-by default blue pool is active, we will see this when we go to add a new origin pool.
+Your lab environment should already be deployed.
+In the steps below you'll navigate user interface to discover the load balancer and assigned origin pool.

 .. image:: _static/lab1/multi-app-conn.png
    :scale: 30%